 The Stars of the Season

 Using the planetarium’s digital projection system, educators take visitors on a live tour of the current night sky.
-This program includes the current seasonal path of the Sun (with explanation of the reason for the seasons), visible seasonal constellations, stories about the night sky, explanation of the phases of the Moon and how to locate any visible planets.
+This program includes the current seasonal path of the Sun (with an explanation of the reason for the seasons), visible seasonal constellations, stories about the night sky, an explanation of the phases of the Moon, and how to locate any visible planets.
 This show changes with the current season!

 Since 1995, scientists have discovered hundreds of planets orbiting other stars.
 These “exoplanets” are too far away to ever visit ourselves, but we can imagine what they might look like.
-In this full dome production, we can see planets with multiple suns, watery landscapes, and gushing volcanoes, all of them possible inhabitants of a distant solar system.
+In this full-dome production, we can see planets with multiple suns, watery landscapes, and gushing volcanoes, all of the possible inhabitants of a distant solar system.